surveygraph/surveygraphr/README.md

 install.packages("surveygraph")
 ```

-This is important for discoverability, and because most R users won't be familiar with a `git` workflow.
+This is important for discoverability, as we want to assume that users won't be comfortable building from source, or even installing from GitHub, as can be done using the `devtools` package.
+We elaborate on this below.

 ### Build and install from source